generic-pers0n/cs2400-dsa/README.md

 Video demonstration: https://youtu.be/xWoI3Sqxsc0

+IDE/Editor used: VS Code 1.103.2

+Screencast softwared used in the video: OBS Studio

 ## Description
 This is my "first" GitHub repo for my CS 2400 class.
 It's supposed to be our very first repo after creating a GitHub account, but this isn't my first repo